surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 }
 ```

-### Find most popular grade/band in the company
+### Identifying the Most Popular Grade/Band in the Company

-Let’s do the same thing here as well,
+Let's apply the same approach in this case as well.

 ```java
 private static Band findMostPopularBandInCompany(Company company) {
     Map<Band, Long> bandAndCount = company.getDepartments().stream()